TOMToolkit/tom_base/docs/common/authentication.rst

     Each built-in check is a function whose companion ``TOM_*`` setting is its parameter: unconfigured means the check does nothing.
-Every *configured* requirement also appears as a column on the *Users* page, so administrators can see at a glance who has not yet met it.
-Add your own: a function taking the request and returning ``None`` (requirement met) or the URL name of the page that lets the user meet it — or, to also get a *Users*-page column, an instance of a ``tom_common.accounts.requirements.AccountRequirement`` subclass (define ``label``, ``is_configured()`` and ``is_met(user)``).
-Give it its own ``settings.py`` value if it needs one, following the same inactive-unless-configured pattern.
-The pages you return are exempt from the check automatically, as are logout, the account pages and static files.
+Every *configured* requirement also appears as a column on the *Users* page, so administrators can see it's status at a glace.

+    To add your own: Define a function taking the request and returning ``None`` (meaning the requirement is met) or, if the requirement is not met, the URL name of the page that the user should be directed to in order to meet the requirement.
+    Alternatively, to also get a *Users*-page column, create a subclass ``tom_common.accounts.requirements.AccountRequirement``.
+Define ``label``, ``is_configured()`` and
+    ``is_met(user)``.
+To pass configuration values, define it its own ``settings.py`` value following the same inactive-unless-configured pattern.
+The pages you return are exempt from the check automatically (presumably, they need to be accessed to meet the requirement), as are logout, the account pages and static files.
 Requests from scripts using a token are not subject to these checks (see API access above).
 Social / single sign-on
     django-allauth's ``socialaccount`` app (ORCID, GitHub, Google, OpenID Connect providers …) can be added to a TOM alongside the TOM Toolkit integration; social logins go through the same second-factor and post-login